FRIPRO

 Fierce competition in FRIPRO

-FRIPRO is for particularly skilled researchers in their fields of research, and the chance of receiving funding is small.
-In recent years, less than ten per cent of applications have been approved.
-The Research Council estimates a mark threshold of around 6.5 (average of the four assessment criteria) for applications awarded funding in the years ahead.
+FRIPRO is designed for exceptionally talented researchers in their respective fields, but the likelihood of securing funding is low.
 Therefore, only applications awarded a mark of 6 or 7 on all assessment criteria are eligible for FRIPRO funding.
-In 2022, about 25 per cent of these were granted.
+In 2024, about 20-25 per cent of FRIPRO applications were granted.

 Among the eligible applications, we place most emphasis on the assessment criteria Excellence – potential to advance the research front and Excellence – quality in R&D activities when selecting applications for funding.
 For detailed information about how we select applications for funding, see "FRIPRO's application processing" below.